 - The nursing facility has a contract with a Medicare-certified hospice provider.
 All Compassus locations are certified by Medicare

-- Patients may stop hospice and re-start medical treatments for your terminal illness at any time
+- Patients may stop hospice and re-start medical treatments at any time

-Our hospice team includes hospice-trained registered nurses (RNs), licensed practical/vocational nurses (LPN/LVNs), chaplain, social worker, volunteers and bereavement counselors.
+Our hospice team includes doctors, hospice-trained registered nurses (RNs), hospice aides (LPN/LVNs), chaplain, social worker, volunteers and bereavement counselors.